Innuendo (album): 2015 LP

 Innuendo was re-released on vinyl on 25 September 2015 by Virgin EMI Records and Hollywood Records, alongside all of Queen's other studio albums.
 This was the first time the album had been presented on vinyl in full, spread across 2 LPs.
-Just as the original LP had an altered track listing, the 2 LP version swapped the placement of “I Can’t Live With You” and “These Are the Days of Our Lives” to have a more equal amount of time on each side of vinyl.
+Just as the original LP had an altered track listing, the 2 LP version swapped the placement of "I Can't Live With You" and "These Are the Days of Our Lives" to have a similar amount of playing time on each side of vinyl.